vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

       - Do post-epoch logging.
   - Do post-train logging.

-and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.** When we run Monty in evaluation mode, the same sequence of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
+and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.** (Please note that we're writing `MontyExperiment` in the above sequence rather than `MontySupervisedObjectPretrainingExperiment` for the sake of generality).
+When we run Monty in evaluation mode, the same sequence of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
 See [here](../../how-monty-works/experiment.md) for more details on epochs, episodes, and steps.

 ## Model

-The model is specified in the `monty_config` field of the `first_experiment` config as a `SingleCameraMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
+The model is specified in the `monty_config` field of the `first_experiment` config as a `PatchAndViewMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
 Yes, that's a config within a config.
 The reason for nesting configs is that the model is an ensemble of LearningModules (LMs), and SensorModules (SMs), each of which could potentially have their own configuration as well.
 For more details on configuring custom learning or sensor modules see [this guide](../customizing-monty.md).

-For now, we will start with the simplest version of this complex system.
-The `SingleCameraMontyConfig` dataclass has fields `learning_module_configs` and `sensor_module_configs` where each key is the name of an LM (or SM resp.), and each value is the full config for that model component. **Our first model has only one LM and one SM**.
+For now, we will start with one of the simpler and most common versions of this complex system.
+The `PatchAndViewMontyConfig` dataclass has fields `learning_module_configs` and `sensor_module_configs` where each key is the name of an LM (or SM resp.), and each value is the full config for that model component. **Our first model has one LM and two SMs**.
+Why two SMs and only 1 LM?
+One SM provides the LM with processed observations, while the second SM is used solely to initialize the agent at the beginning of the experiment.

 Note that the `sm_to_agent_dict` field of the model config maps each SM to an "agent" (i.e. a moveable part), and only a single agent is specified, meaning that our model has one moveable part with one sensor attached to it.
 In particular, it has an RGBD camera attached to it.

 ## Steps

 By now, we know that an experiment relies on `train` and `evaluate` methods, that each of these runs one or more `epochs`, which consists of one or more `episodes`, and finally each `episode` repeatedly calls `model.step`.
 Now we will start unpacking each of these levels, starting with the innermost loop over `steps`.

-In `SingleCameraMontyConfig`, notice that the model class is specified as `MontyBase` (`src/tbp/monty/frameworks/models/monty_base`), which is a subclass of an abstract class defined in `src/tbp/monty/frameworks/models/abstract_monty_classes`.
-In here you will see that there are two template methods for two types of steps: `_exploratory_step` and `_matching_step`.
+In `PatchAndViewMontyConfig`, notice that the model class is specified as `MontyForGraphMatching` (`src/tbp/monty/frameworks/models/graph_matching.py`), which is a subclass of `MontyBase` defined in `src/tbp/monty/frameworks/models/monty_base.py`, which in turn is a subclass of `Monty`, an abstract base class defined in `src/tbp/monty/frameworks/models/abstract_monty_classes.py`.
+In the abstract base class `Monty`, you will see that there are two template methods for two types of steps: `_exploratory_step` and `_matching_step`.
 In turn, each of these steps is defined as a sequence of calls to other abstract methods, including `_set_step_type_and_check_if_done`, which is a point at which the step type can be switched.
 The conceptual difference between these types of steps is that **during exploratory steps, no inference is attempted**, which means no voting and no keeping track of which objects or poses are possible matches to the current observation.
 Each time `model.step` is called in the experimental procedure listed under the "Episodes and Epochs" heading, either `_exploratory_step` or `_matching_step` will be called.
 In a typical experiment, training consists of running `_matching_step` until a) an object is recognized, or b) all known objects are ruled out, or c) a step counter exceeds a threshold.
 Regardless of how matching-steps is terminated, the system then switches to running exploratory step so as to gather more observations and build a more complete model of an object.

 You can, of course, customize step types and when to switch between step types by defining subclasses or mixins.
 To set the initial step type, use `model.pre_episode`.
 To adjust when and how to switch step types, use `_set_step_type_and_check_if_done`.